The Xamin Web Interface

 for the given limit is set and the query will be interrupted and

-These options allow you to get information about the query.
-This
+These options allow you to get additional information about the query.

-the grid query by clicking on the ? tool.
+The query data can usually be viewed in by clicking on the ? tool in

 - Show cost estimates.
 This will show the estimated cost for